NuhaKhaled/Chrome-Extension-Internationalization/chrome.md

 ![arabic](https://cloud.githubusercontent.com/assets/626005/15888800/1b0c7adc-2d71-11e6-9c2d-07593dff395a.png)

-On last issue, Arabic is right to left language so the exclamation mark should be in the left! chrome API provide you with predefined messages that would help in internationalization.
+On the last issue, Arabic is right to left language so the exclamation mark should be on the left! chrome API provide you with predefined messages that would help in internationalization.

 @@extension_id  The extension or app ID; you might use this string to construct URLs for resources inside the extension.
 Even unlocalized extensions can use this message.
 Note: You can't use this message in a manifest file.